The largest artillery caliber in the USSR. The biggest guns

 1 Mortar Little David (Little David) 914 mm

 Experimental American mortar from the end of World War II.
-Despite a much more modest appearance than, for example, the "Schwerer Gustav" or "Karl", it still holds the record for the largest caliber (914 mm or 36 inches) among all modern artillery
+Despite a much more modest appearance than, for example, the Schwerer Gustav or Karl, it still holds the record for the largest caliber (914 mm or 36 inches) among all modern artillery

-2 Tsar cannon 890 mm
+2 Tsar Cannon 890 mm

-Medieval artillery piece (bombard), cast in bronze in 1586 by Russian master Andrei Chokhov at the Cannon Yard.
-The length of the gun is 5.34 m, the outer diameter of the barrel is 120 cm, the diameter of the patterned belt at the muzzle is 134 cm, the caliber is 890 mm, and the weight is 39.31 tons (2400 pounds).
+Medieval artillery gun (bombard), cast in bronze in 1586 by Russian master Andrei Chokhov at the Cannon Yard.
+The length of the gun is 5.34 m, the outer diameter of the barrel is 120 cm, the diameter of the patterned belt at the muzzle is 134 cm, the caliber is 890 mm, the weight is 39.31 tons (2400 pounds).

 3 Dora gun 800 mm